TimoWacke/solarsystem/README.md

 - in the Simulate class you find a verlet algorithm implemented

 ### Quickstart ###
-Use the prepared Execute.py file
+Use the prepared Execute.py file to create first animations, or go step by step through the Guide.ipynb Notebook